-The unification of Italy was a challenging task and would take many wars.
-In 1866 Emanuele allied with Prussia during the “Third Italian War For Independence.”
-This war was a significant turning point for the unification of Italy.
+The unification of Italy was a challenging task and would take many years and many wars.
+In 1866 CE Emanuele allied with Prussia during the “Third Italian War For Independence.”
+This war would end up being a significant turning point for the unification of Italy.

 Emanuele Vittorrio Personal Life

-He would marry twice during his life, first to Adelaide of Austria in 1842, during which they had eight children together, and then to his mistress in 1869, with whom he had two children.
-Alongside these marriages, he had many other mistresses who bore him children, but only the children from his first marriage wouldn’t inherit his titles and social status.
+He married twice during his life, first to Adelaide of Austria in 1842, they had eight children together.
+He then married his mistress in 1869 CE, with whom he had two more children.
+Alongside these marriages, he had many other mistresses who bore him children, but only the children from his first marriage would inherit his titles and social status.

-During his lifetime, he received the nickname/Ttitle of “Father of the Homeland.”
-Furthermore, it is said that he was one of the beloved Kings from The House of Savoy.
+During his lifetime, he received the nickname/Title “Father of the Homeland.”
+Furthermore, it is said that he was one of the most beloved Kings from The House of Savoy.

 He was known to other royals as a “Gentleman King.”
-As a ruler, he had many admirable qualities which helped throughout the Unification of Italy.
+As a ruler and a person, he had many admirable qualities which helped throughout the Unification of Italy.

 Emanuele Vittorio’s Death